 In conclusion, just like grapes, don’t ever give chocolate or coffee to your dog.

-We love writing about healthy ingredients but as the holiday season approaches we thought it was also good to recap all those foods that are not so healthy for our pups.
+We love writing about healthy ingredients but sometimes it is also good to recap all those foods that are not so healthy for our pups.